Saeel2000/TestGit/README.md

 # TestGit
 This is for understanding git and github
 <br>
-This is use to make a new repo.
+This is use to make a new repo of Saeel.